 Green Banksia Banksia robur

-The Green Banksia Banksia robur is a native shrub under 5 m preferring swampy conditions in coastal areas (Photo 1).
+The Green Banksia is a shrub under 5m tall and prefers swampy conditions in coastal areas (Photo 1).
 Bark is grey in colour with a firm and rather rough texture featuring small fissures (Photo 2).
-Beautiful large flower spikes up to 20 cm in length are a golden yellow colour (3).
-Simple leaves start in a whorl (4 to 5) arrangement beneath the growing bud turning alternate thereafter and are; large at 25 cm or more in length, elliptic in shape with irregular toothed margins, mid green, hairless and fairly glossy on top , pale yellow to cream and velvet beneath, very firm and stiff in texture.
+Beautiful large flower spikes reaching up to 20 cm in length are a golden yellow colour (3).
+Simple leaves start in a whorl arrangement (4 to 5) beneath the growing bud turning alternate thereafter and are; large at 25 cm or more in length, elliptic in shape with irregular toothed margins, mid green, hairless and fairly glossy on top , pale yellow to cream and velvet beneath, very firm and stiff in texture.
 Lower leaf surface, mid vein and laterals are covered in short fine hair.
 Teeth are tipped with strong and sharp callous spines (5).
-Distribution: NSW south coast to northern QLD.
+Distribution: NSW south coast to northern Qld.
 See Flower Characteristics Page and Leaf Characteristics Page for information on terms used.